-Step six: The parliament, at the same time as distributing the casino concessions, made it possible for the casino owners to deduct the concession fee from the gaming tax, and even made it VAT exempt.
+Step six: Yet the parliament, in parallel to distributing the casino concession, made it possible for the casino owners to deduct the concessions fee from the gaming tax, and even made it VAT exempt.28

 Step seven: "With the involvement of Andy Vajna and Gábor Szima, the large international companies operating online casinos and card game websites-such as PokerStars or Bet365-could legalize their presence in Hungary.
 This opportunity is made available to the businessmen close to the government by the amendment, which was handed in by the cabinet to parliament as part of the omnibus bill on changes to the tax regulations for the following year.
-One item of the proposal would make it possible for the concession fee that is to be paid on the gambling games to be paid by someone other than the owner of the concession-a third party.
-This makes it possible for the fee to be paid from a foreign, perhaps offshore, company, out of funds whose origin is not clean.
-On top of this, the owner of the budget accounts.
-Furthermore, according to the proposal, online card game websites and casinos can only be operated by people who have a Hungarian concession for the operation of casinos-i.e., currently Vajna and Szima."
+One item of the proposal would make it possible for the concession fee that is to be paid on the gambling games, to be paid by someone other than the owner of the concession-a third party.
+This makes it possible to pay the fee from a foreign, perhaps offshore type of company, out of funds whose origin is not clean for example, and on top of this the owner of the permit is still allowed to deduct it from the gambling tax to be paid to the budget accounts.
+Furthermore, according to the proposal, online card game websites and casinos can only be operated by people who have Hungarian concession for the operation of casinos-i.e., currently Vajna and Szima."29

-Step eight: The taxes paid by the casinos owned by Vajna and Szima unlike tax regulations on retail units-"are based on self-declaration, because the National Tax and Customs Administration of Hungary does not really have an overview of the slot machines.
-On the one hand, the integrated online inspection device of the tax authorities was not fitted into these slot machines, which would have collected and recorded the data created in the course of its operation, and, secondly, there is no mention of the server-based network.
-So in this age of online cash registers, the state is completely in the dark where the income of casinos is concerned."
-Furthermore, "various parties involved in this industry estimate that the income generated at Vajna's five casinos in the capital should be around HUF 15 billion."
+Step eight: The taxes paid by the casinos owned by Andy Vajna and Gábor Szima-unlike tax regulations on retail units-"are based on self-declarations, because the National Tax and Customs Administration of Hungary does not really have an overview of the slot machines.
+On the one hand, the integrated online inspection device of the tax authorities was not fitted into these slot machines, which would have collected and recorded the data created in the course of its operation, and secondly there is no mention of the server-based network.
+So in this age of online cash registers the state is completely in the dark where the income of casinos is concerned."30 While "various parties involved in this industry estimate that the income generated at Andy Vajna's five casinos in the capital should be around 15 billion forint."31

-Step nine: All that is left is to launch the legislatively guaranteed money-laundering machine called the Stability Savings Accounts which enables poligarchs, oligarchs, and stooges to deposit disposable laundered funds under state protection.
+Step nine: All that is left is to launch the legislatively guaranteed money laundering machine called the Stability Savings Accounts which enables poligarchs, oligarchs and front men to deposit disposable laundered funds under state protection.